 2.1.
-The application site comprises the wider grounds of an existing property known as 'Shepway' on Lympne Hill, which is a large Edwardian dwelling in spacious grounds surrounded by open fields.
-The site is located outside of any established settlement boundary and is therefore considered to be in the countryside in planning policy terms.
+The application site falls within the grounds of an existing property known as 'Shepway', a large Edwardian dwelling in spacious grounds surrounded by open fields, accessed via Lympne Hill to the west.
+The site is located outside of any defined settlement boundary and is therefore considered to be in the countryside in planning policy terms.
 The nearest settlement is Lympne located approximately 0.8miles to the north-west.

 - 2.2.
-The site is located in a sensitive rural location within the Kent Downs Area of Outstanding Natural Beauty (AONB) and the North Downs Special Landscape Areas.
+The site is located in a rural location within the Kent Downs Area of Outstanding Natural Beauty (AONB) and the North Downs Special Landscape Areas.
 To the east of the site, beyond the application site is Lympne Escarpment SSSI.
 The site is also identified as an Area of Archaeological Potential. - 2.3.
-The application site is located to the north of the private drive to the existing dwelling.
-The site is set higher than the existing house and is currently grassed area with hedgerows, shrubs and mature trees.
+The application site is located to the north of the driveway leading to the existing dwelling.
+The application site is set higher than the existing house due to the rising nature of the topography and is currently set to grass, with hedgerows, shrubs and mature trees.
 Shepway is a substantial detached house set in large grounds and is set back from the road, accessed by a gravel drive.
 It is surrounded on three sides by open countryside/paddock areas. - 2.4.
 The submitted Design and Access Statement states that the original house and gardens were divided into two separate units in the 1970s (forming 'Shepway' and 'East Shepway').
 For the case of this application, the address is given as Shepway. - 2.5.
-The total site area would be 0.1 hectares. - 2.6.
+The total site area would be 0.1 hectares.
 A site location plan is attached to this report as Appendix 1.